 Disparities are a major public health issue.
 A smaller proportion of women are admitted for rehabilitation than for men with comparable disabilities or conditions.
 What are the disparities experienced by people with long-term disabilities?
 Are they receiving necessary specialized care (e.g., gynecology and other non-rehabilitation services)?
 People with disabilities experience physical and attitudinal barriers in trying to obtain these services.

 The group focused its recommendations on health behavior-change research.
 Studies should address health behavior changes, the mechanisms underlying these changes, and the factors that influence them.
 Specifically, many health behavior interventions for the general population are not effective in people with disabilities.
 Research is needed on the amount of adaptation that people with disabilities need to start exercising, for example, compared to people without disabilities.
 One scientific opportunity in this area is comparative effectiveness research to determine whether specialized interventions for people with disabilities are more effective than interventions designed for the general population in producing health behavior change.
 Furthermore, the potential exists for brain reorganization that may affect health behaviors, and these health behaviors could have an impact on societal participation or other broader outcomes.
-In addition, if people with disabilities do not engage in health behaviors, their risk of secondary conditions (such as obesity or diabetes) increases.
+In addition, if people with disabilities do not engage in health behaviors, their risk of secondary diseases or conditions (such as obesity or diabetes) increases.

 Researchers have been treating people with disabilities as a special group with special outcomes, instead of applying the approaches used in the general population to people with disabilities as well.
 People with disabilities experience the same public health issues but they often experience these issues differently from the general population.
 Most of the research on these public health issues excludes people with disabilities, especially people with cognitive disabilities.
 Therefore, research on obesity, diabetes, and pain in the disabled population is warranted.